AdeebaSaman/LearnMate-AI/README.md

 ---

-## 🚀 Features
+## 🚀 What LearnMate Does
-- ✅ **Dynamic Learning Roadmaps** – Plans adjust based on student’s progress and changing goals.
-- ✅ **Focused Guidance** – Only answers educational queries and politely redirects unrelated questions.
+- 🗺 Creates **personalized learning roadmaps** for students.
+- 🎯 Handles **only education-related questions** and redirects irrelevant ones politely.
-- ✅ **Trusted Resource Suggestions** – Recommends YouTube tutorials (e.g., freeCodeCamp, Traversy Media).
+- 📚 Suggests **trusted tutorials and resources** (e.g., freeCodeCamp, Traversy Media).
-- ✅ **Built Without Coding** – Created in IBM **Agent Lab** using Granite models.
+- 🤖 Runs entirely on **IBM watsonx.ai Granite models** for natural conversations.
-- ✅ **Beginner to Advanced Support** – Works for all levels, from complete beginners to advanced learners.
+- 👩‍🏫 Works for **all skill levels** – from beginners to advanced learners.

+---

+## 🌟 Key Highlights
+- 💡 **Adaptive plans** – updates roadmaps as students progress or change interests.
+- ⚡ **No-code build** – fully created using IBM Agent Lab, no programming required.
+- 🎯 **Focused guidance** – keeps students on-topic and goal-oriented.
+- 📚 **Trusted sources only** – recommends verified, high-quality tutorials.
+- 🤝 **Mentor-like tone** – responds in a friendly, motivating way.

 ---